 Standard orthogonality tables will be included in the report.
-At each outcome level (farmer or input dealer), we pre-register 10 variables.
-Half of these are characteristics that are less likely to be affected by the intervention, while the other 5 picked from the primary and secondary outcomes listed in the next section.
+At each outcome level (farmer and input dealer), we pre-register 10 variables.
+Half of these are characteristics that are less likely to be affected by the intervention, while the other 5 are picked from the primary and secondary outcomes listed in the next subsection.
 To test balance at the level of the farmer, the following variables will be compared at baseline:

-- 1. age of the household head years (q24) - 2. household head has finished primary education?
-1 is yes (q27) - 3. gender of the household head 1 is male (q25)

-- 4. household size number of people usually eating together (q28) - 5. distance to closest input dealer km (q17) - 6. has used OPV/hybird maize seed on any plot in the last season 1 is yes (q48 aggregated at household level) - 7. has used fertilizer (inorganic or organic) on any plot in the last season 1 is yes (q58, q59, q60 aggregated at household level) - 8. has purchased quality maize seed from input dealer in the last season 1 is yes (q48, q49 aggregated at household level) - 9. maize yields in the last season total estimated production/estimated area allocated to maize production (q42, q64, q65 aggregated at household level) - 10. average score of ratings of all input dealers in catchment area overall (q108h-l aggregated at household level)
+- 1. age of household head years (q14) - 2. household head has finished primary education 1 is yes (q17) - 3. gender of household head 1 is male (q15) - 4. household size number of people in household/that eats in house on a regular basis (including interviewee) (q18) - 5. distance of homestead to nearest agro-input shop selling maize seed km (q10) - 6. has used quality maize seed on any plot in last season 1 is yes (q25a) - 7. thinks that maize seed that you can buy at agro-input dealer is counterfeit/adulterated 1 is yes (q25h) - 8. has bought quality maize seed from agro-input shop for any plot in last season 1 is yes (q25a, q25b aggregated at household level) - 9. quantity of quality maize seed bought from an input dealer in last season kg (q25d) - 10. maize yields on a randomly chosen plot in last season production/size of plot (q29, q50, q51) (intercropping was not taken into account because if maize is intercropped, it is almost always the main crop, so that there are equal numbers of maize crops on intercropped and not intercropped plots)